How to Shop Eco-Friendly Beauty, According to Sustainability Experts

 Don't Buy Excess Products

 Piper and Arnett also advise against completely overhauling your existing beauty routine.
 They note that throwing away all your half-empty or unused beauty products is wasteful, so you should finish what you own before buying anything else.
-You should invest in something new only once you've finished everything in front of you.
+You should invest in something new only once you've completed everything in front of you.

 Use Multi-Purpose Products